jochasinga/referkit-node/README.md

 ## Getting started

-In your project, authenticate (login) in the appropriate module to retain the access token, which will be useful later.
+In your project, authenticate (login) in the appropriate place to get an `Auth` instance, which will be used to authenticate a `Product`.

 ```javascript